SC Telstar: History

 In 2008–09, Telstar reached the play-offs once more as winners of the third period title but were eliminated in the first round by MVV.
 A resurgence came in the 2017–18 season under head coach Mike Snoei, with Telstar finishing sixth—its highest league position since 1993–94—and reaching the quarter-finals of the KNVB Cup, where they were defeated by Feyenoord.

 In 2018–19, the club finished 14th but made another notable KNVB Cup run, reaching the round of 16 before a narrow 4–3 loss to Ajax.

-After the 2024–25 season, Telstar finished seventh in the Eerste Divisie, earning a place in the promotion play-offs.
+At the end of the 2024–25 season, Telstar finished seventh in the Eerste Divisie, earning a place in the promotion play-offs.
 In the first round, the club defeated ADO Den Haag 3–0 on aggregate to advance to the semi-finals, where they faced Den Bosch.
 After a 1–1 draw over two legs, Telstar secured a 2–1 aggregate victory with a 109th-minute goal in extra time from Danny Bakker.
 In the final, Telstar faced Willem II, which had finished 16th in the Eredivisie after winning the Eerste Divisie the previous season.
-Following a 2–2 draw in the first leg in Velsen, Telstar won the second leg 3–1 at the Koning Willem II Stadion, securing promotion to the Eredivisie for the first time since 1978.
+Following a 2–2 draw in the first leg in Velsen, Telstar won the second leg 3–1 at the Koning Willem II Stadion, securing promotion to the Eredivisie for the first time since 1978 under head coach Anthony Correia.

+On its return to the top flight, Telstar secured survival on the final day of the 2025–26 season with a 2–1 away win over fellow promoted side and direct rival Volendam, finishing 14th with 37 points, five clear of the relegation play-off places.
+Correia left the club at the end of the season.

 Stadium

 Telstar's home stadium is the 5,338 seater Sportpark Schoonenberg, named BUKO Stadion for sponsorship reasons.
 The stadium opened in 1948 and has undergone several renovations throughout the years.
-It is located in Velsen-Zuid, near the city of Haarlem, and is easily accessible by car and public transport.
+It is located in IJmuiden, near the city of Haarlem, and is easily accessible by car and public transport.